osmedeus/documentation/src/installation.md

 ***

-## :material-apple: Install for MacOS or ARM based machine (experimental)
+## :material-apple: Install for MacOS or ARM based machine

 !!! warning ""
     **NOTE** that you need to install **[homebrew](https://brew.sh/)** first.